buraksenyurt/Resistance/README.md

 ## Simulation Scenarios

-- Latency: Generating HTTP 500 statuses in service calls.
-For example, ensuring that a service call returns HTTP 500 with a 25% probability.
+- Latency: Generating delays in service response times.
+For example delaying the response by 500 to 2500 milliseconds.
 - Resource Race: Simulating receiving too many requests.
 - Outage: Providing service interruption for certain periods of time.
 For example, a service outage of ten seconds per minute.
 - Network Failure: It ensures that HTTP 500 is returned based on a certain percentage of service calls.
 For example, service response times are delayed randomly by 500 to 2500 milliseconds.